midlantica/LovelyBunchOfCoconuts/content/quotes/Can-a-people-tax-themselves-Winston-Churchill.md

 ---
-title: "Can a people tax themselves into prosperity?"
+title: 'Can a people tax themselves into prosperity?'
 ---

 ## "Can a people tax themselves into prosperity?
 Can a man stand in a bucket and lift himself up by the handle?"